jamesfoster/jamesfoster.github.io/index.md

 ### Welcome
-This is a dummy page
+This is a dummy page...

 ```
 this is some code